MontrealCorpusTools/PolyglotDB/docs/source/case_study_vowel_dynamics.rst

 	:language: R

-Finally, one last R script (adapted from `code for Mielke et al., 2019 <https://github.com/MontrealCorpusTools/SPADE/blob/main/make_formant_prototypes.r>`__) is used to interpolate the tracks to the 33% point before obtaining the means and covariance matrix for each phoneme: this gives us our prototypes file.
+Finally, one last R script (adapted from `code on this GitHub repository <https://github.com/MontrealCorpusTools/SPADE/blob/main/make_formant_prototypes.r>`__) is used to interpolate the tracks to the 33% point before obtaining the means and covariance matrix for each phoneme: this gives us our prototypes file.

 .. literalinclude:: ../../examples/case_studies/vowel_dynamics/3bo4_make-vowel-prototypes.R
 	:language: R